GodOfEGG/PYSKL_branch/README.md

 1. In pyskl/datasets/pipelines/pose_related.py, we add SMPL format to class JointToBone.
 2. In pyskl/utils/graph.py, we add SMPL format to class Graph.
-3. In pyskl/datasets/pipelines/sampling.py, we add the class [ContinuousSampleFrames, ContinuousSamplem ContinuousSampleDecode] and [RandomSampleFrames, RandomSample, RandomSampleDecode].
+3. In pyskl/datasets/pipelines/sampling.py, we add the class [ContinuousSampleFrames, ContinuousSample, ContinuousSampleDecode] and [RandomSampleFrames, RandomSample, RandomSampleDecode].

 ## Installation